samdze/godot-launcher/README.md

 Better documentation will be available in the future.

 ## Documentation
-On the GameShell, press MENU at any time when an app is open to show the launcher widgets.<br>
+On the GameShell, press Shift + START at any time when an app is open to show the launcher widgets.<br>
 In this state, you can then exit the app, go back to the app, see the time, the approximate remaining battery and the Wi-Fi connection status, tweak screen brightness and audio volume.

 The default Settings app lets you change a few things about the launcher, including input mappings.